PacktPublishing/Deep-Learning-for-Beginners/README.md

 **Dr. Pablo Rivas**
 is an assistant professor of computer science at Baylor University in Texas.
 He worked in industry for a decade as a software engineer before becoming an academic.
 He is a senior member of the IEEE, ACM, and SIAM.
 He was formerly at NASA Goddard Space Flight Center performing research.
 He is an ally of women in technology, a deep learning evangelist, machine learning ethicist, and a proponent of the democratization of machine learning and artificial intelligence in general.
 He teaches machine learning and deep learning.
 Dr. Rivas is a published author and all his papers are related to machine learning, computer vision, and machine learning ethics.
 Dr. Rivas prefers Vim to Emacs and spaces to tabs.

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781838640859">https://packt.link/free-ebook/9781838640859 </a> </p>